 B. Who: Describe who was/will be engaged in the identification and development of this project and how they were engaged.
 Describe and provide documentation of the type, extent, and duration of outreach and engagement conducted to relevant stakeholders.
-What strategies were used to address engagement challenges that arose during the COVID-19 pandemic?
-Describe any unique engagement challenges that the community faced.
+If applicable, describe any unique engagement challenges that the community faced and how they were addressed.
 (3 points max)